-While a game is in progress, the QuickSelect button takes on a new function.
+While a game is in progress, the QuickSelect buttons take on new functions.
 If the targeting gadget is enabled, pressing the Cancel button will cycle through the different modes for the Targeting gadget, including:

 - Activating the gadget and targeting the last player you had selected as a target. - Leaving the gadget on the screen, but deactivating the current target; no players are targeted - Removing the gadget altogether.
 No players are targeted when the gadget is removed.